conduktor/conduktor-docs/docs/platform/navigation/data-quality/index.md

 ## Prerequisites

-Before creating data quality Rules and Policies, you have to:
+Before creating data quality rules and policies, you have to:

 - use **Conduktor Console 1.34** or later
 - use **Conduktor Gateway 3.9** or later